 - We have been instrumental in facilitating greater coherence in voting among the British and Irish Christian churches to emphasise the importance we collectively place on sound corporate governance

 - Voting recommendations are based on a Voting Policy Template developed in partnership with other churches and executed by ISS.
 Voting outcomes are monitored closely to ensure they are appropriate and comply with the Policy Template.
-Voting decisions can, and are, manually over ridden if required
+Voting decisions can be manually over ridden if required

 - In accordance with their policies, the CFB and Epworth do not arrange stock lending and recall